-\begin{pro} An affine Hopf $3$-manifold $M$ is homeomorphic to $\SI^{2}\times \SI^{1}$, $\bR P^{2}\times \SI^{1}$, or a nonorientable $\SI^{2}$-bundle over $\SI^{1}$, only three up to the homeomorphism types.
-A half-Hopf $3$-manifold $M$ is homeomorphic to a solid torus or a solid Klein bottle. \end{pro} \begin{proof} Let $M$ be an affine Hopf $3$-manifold.
+\begin{proposition} An affine Hopf $3$-manifold $M$ is homeomorphic to $\SI^{2}\times \SI^{1}$, $\bR P^{2}\times \SI^{1}$, or a nonorientable $\SI^{2}$-bundle over $\SI^{1}$.
+A half-Hopf $3$-manifold $M$ is homeomorphic to a solid torus or a solid Klein bottle. \end{proposition} \begin{proof} Let $M$ be an affine Hopf $3$-manifold.
 The universal cover is $\bR^{3}-\{O\}$ and hence $M$ does not contain any fake cells.
 We double cover it so that it has an infinite cyclic holonomy group and call the double cover by $M'$.
 Let $g$ be the generator of the holonomy group.
 Each eigenvalue of a nonidentity element $g \in h(\pi_{1}(M))$ has either all norms $> 1$ or all norm $< 1$ by definition.
 By taking $g^{-1}$ if necessary, we assume that all the norms are $< 1$.
 Let $S$ be a unit sphere for a norm in Lemma \ref{lem:Katok}.
 By Lemma \ref{lem:Katok}, $S$ and $g(S)$ are disjoint.
-Then $S$ and $g(S)$ bound compact space homeomorphic to $S \times I$.
+Then $S$ and $g(S)$ bound a compact space homeomorphic to $S \times I$.
 We introduce an equivalence relation $\sim$ where $x \sim y $ for $x\in S, y \in g(S)$ if $y = g(x)$.
 Thus, is an $\SI^{2}$-bundle over $\SI^{1}$.
-Since $\Mod(\SI^2) = \bZ/2\bZ$ is a classical work of Smale \cite{Sm}, there exists only two homeomorphism types of $\SI^{2}$-bundle over $\SI^{1}$.
+Since $\Mod(\SI^2) = \bZ/2\bZ$ is a classical work of Smale \cite{Sm}, there exist only two homeomorphism types of $\SI^{2}$-bundle over $\SI^{1}$.

 Now, $M$ is doubly or quadruply covered by $\SI^{2}\times \SI^{1}$.
 Since $-\Idd$ acts on $S$ above, and $\Mod(\bR P^{2}) = 1$, the proposition is proved.